teial-personal-projects/scholarship-hub/IMPLEMENTATION_PLAN.md

 - ✅ No git submodule complexity
 - ❌ Types not separately versionable (but you don't need this for a single app)

-**Alternative**: Keep git submodules if you plan to:
-- Share types with other projects
-- Version types independently
-- Have multiple teams with different release cycles

 **Recommendation**: Use NPM workspace for this project.